MichaelCade/90DaysOfDevOps/Days/day04.md

 ## DevOps & Agile

+Do you know the difference between DevOps and Agile ?
+They were formed as standalone concepts.
+But now the two terms are getting fused.

+In this post we will examine the crucial differences between agile and DevOps and find out why the two are connected so tightly.

-I think a good place to start is understanding a little more about a common angle I have seen in learning this area and that is DevOps vs Agile even though they have similar goals and processes.
+I think a good place to start is understanding a little more about a common angle I have seen in learning this area and that is DevOps vs Agile.
+Even though they have similar goals and processes.
 In this section, I am going to summarise this hopefully.

+let's start with definitions.

 ### Agile Development